xyz010/xyz010/README.md

 ## Hey there, I'm Andreas

-### I'm an AI/ML developer | MS student @Columbia University
+### I'm an AI/ML developer @Stealth AI Startup | Ex-Columbia

 - I'm currently a Machine Learning Engineer at a Stealth Real Estate Startup in NYC
 - 🎓 Columbia University - MS student in CS, Machine Learning Track
 - 🤖 Can't stop being fascinated by Artificial Intelligence!
-- 🗺️ I want to contribute my own invention to the world and leave a mark...
+- 🗺️ I want to contribute my invention to the world and leave a mark...